Sign Language: Towards Sign Understanding for Robot Autonomy: Experimental Evaluation

+We find that participants' annotations have a high degree of agreement with each other.
 The annotations proposed by the participants were compared against the ground truth annotation, and found to be matching in 95.5\% of the labels.
 This showcases a high level of consensus between the annotations and the ground truth, indicating that the ground truth annotations captures the semantic information encoded in the navigational signs.
-This also gave us the consensus on the notion of "human readability" of a sign.
+This also gave us the consensus on the notion of ``human readability'' of a sign.
 We further use this in analyzing \textbf{Q4}.